Kingxukai/linux/Documentation/driver-api/vfio.rst

 	00:1e.0 PCI bridge: Intel Corporation 82801 PCI Bridge (rev 90)

 ..
 [5] Nested translation is an IOMMU feature which supports two stage address translations.
-This improves the address translation efficiency in IOMMU virtualization.
+This improves the woke address translation efficiency in IOMMU virtualization.

 ..
 [6] PASID stands for Process Address Space ID, introduced by PCI